 Other businesses are more flexible and try to encourage staff to do the right thing by getting them to “buy in” to the accepted practices.

 Online booking tools are a useful means of ensuring compliance as they can be set up so that only compliant travel is possible.
-Non-preferred suppliers or classes of travel can be hidden, forcing travellers to choose from approved vendors.
+Non-preferred suppliers or classes of travel can be hidden, allowing travellers to choose from approved vendors only.

 Reward people for doing it right